-A friend of mine has been married for almost 30 years.
-She married fairly young, and fairly quickly.
+I learned about marriage myths by watching the relationship of a friend of mine who has been married for almost 30 years.
+She married fairly young and fairly quickly.
 I remember when she was about to hit her 15-year anniversary.
 Her marriage was in a bad place.
 But she stuck it out.
 Eventually, the marriage bounced back, deepened and took her and her husband to where they are now—a very contented, loving place.

-Myth 1: My circumstances determines my state of mind.
+Myth 1: My circumstances determine my state of mind.

 The commonly held view of our day is that we are all victims of our environment.
 This myth is expressed in the following statements:

 “If I grew up in a loving, supportive family, I will be a loving, supportive person.”

 “If I grew up in a dysfunctional family, then I am destined to fail in relationships.”

 “If I am married to an alcoholic husband, I will live a miserable life.”

 “My emotional state depends on the actions of my spouse.”

 This kind of approach to life renders anyone helpless in a hostile environment.
 It prompts feelings of hopelessness and often leads to depression.
 In a desperate marriage, this victim mentality leads a spouse to conclude, “My life is miserable, and my only hope is the death of my spouse or divorce.”
 Many people daydream of both.